Flash-128/Fablab/README.md

 ## COMPLAINTS

-#team:
+# team:
 1. I hate to stay at home all day.
-2. I hate I can¡¯t have my hair cut.
+2. I hate I canÂ¡Â¯t have my hair cut.
-3. I hate I can¡¯t go out to walk my dog.
+3. I hate I canÂ¡Â¯t go out to walk my dog.
-4. I hate I have to wear a mask and can¡¯t take a fresh breath.
+4. I hate I have to wear a mask and canÂ¡Â¯t take a fresh breath.
 5. I hate when I go home, I have to disinfect with alcohol.
 6. I hate I have to eat a repetitive dish every day.

-#others:
+# others:
 7. I hate I waste a lot of time all day.
 8. I hate to take online courses.
 9. I hate I can only play computer games.
-10. I hate that I can¡¯t go to the library.
+10. I hate that I canÂ¡Â¯t go to the library.
 11. I hate that I have to listern to my parents all the time.
 12. I hate to watch computer screen all day.
 13. I hate that I need to pick up packages by myself.